larahronn/machine-learning/projects/capstone/capstone_proposal_template.md

 _(approx. 1 paragraph)_

 Can we be divided into groups / types / personalities based on how we spend our days?
 Could these groups be used as labels for further research to see how your lifestyle affects different aspects of our life such as health, family, happiness or even consumer behaviour.
+Other interesting questions to answer include:

+How do daily activities differ by: labor force status income household composition geographical region disability status

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_